 Penalties for Driving Without Insurance in Indiana

-Individuals who have no prior record of driving without insurance may face $250 fines as well as license suspension.
-In order to regain your license, you must prove that you have adequate car insurance to drive in Indiana.
+First-time offenders caught driving without proof of insurance can face a $250 fine as well as a license suspension of 90 days or until they provide proof of insurance.
+To regain your license, you must prove that you have adequate car insurance to drive.

 Second-time offenders caught driving without insurance within a five-year period may face up to $1,000 in fines and will also need to provide proof of insurance to reobtain their license.
 Additionally, their vehicle registration may be suspended for up to a year.
 They will then have to provide proof of financial responsibility (called an SR-22) for three years following the date of the offense.